-3 of 3 portraits on display in Room 29 at the National Portrait Gallery
+1 portrait on display in the Room 29: wall case at the National Portrait Gallery

 published by William Heinemann, after Sir William Newzam Prior Nicholson